-The Sheer Rover (Sheer meaning Lion in Persian) was basically a Range Rover "1000SEL", avant la letre; a Range Rover with an option list that stretched the imagination.
-The Sheer name was used by Wood&Pickett on the full range of Range Rover modifications, including stretched, six-wheeler and convertible versions of the Classic.
-This article does however, focus on the (somewhat) regular length Range Rovers, the more elaboratly customized versions will be dealt with in a different article.
+The Sheer Rover ("Shir" meaning Lion in Persian) was basically a Range Rover "Autobiography" avant-la-letre; a Range Rover with an option list that stretched the imagination, most of which were in the luxury department.
+The Sheer name was used by Wood & Pickett on the full range of Range Rover modifications, including stretched, six-wheeler and convertible versions of the classic Range Rover.
+This article does however, focus on the (somewhat) regular length Range Rovers, the more elaborately customized versions will be dealt with in a different article.

-A very early custom Range Rover by Wood and Pickett, aprox 1975.
-It features a costum front end with different head lights a chromed front bumper.
+A very early customized Range Rover by Wood and Pickett, aprox 1975.
+It features a custom front end with different head lights and a chromed front bumper.
 The interior has been highly customized too as we can see from the two-tone seats.

 Same car, a year later (1976)... this time the regular Range Rover wheels have been replaced by Wolfrace ones.

-A late 1970s / early 80s Sheer Rover; based on a two-door Range Rover, which then was stretched to a four-door it sports options like the Sheer front-end that used lights of the Rover SD1, flared wheel arches, Wolfrace wheels, two-tone paintjob, Sheer Rover logos.
+A late 1970s / early 80s Sheer Rover; based on a two-door Range Rover, which then was stretched to a four-door it sports options like the Sheer front-end that used lights of the Rover SD1, flared wheel arches, Wolfrace wheels, interesting bonnet mounted rearview mirrors, a two-tone paintjob and some Sheer Rover logos.

 A late 1980s "Sheer Rover" by Wood and Pickett based on a factory four-door.
-Wolfrace wheels, special paintwork and the Wood&Pickett The car has the post-1986 RangeRover Vogue front bumper with fog lights.
+Wolfrace wheels, special paintwork and the Wood&Pickett The car has the post-1986 RangeRover front bumper with fog lights peeping from below the Sheer Grille.

 A similar late 1980s RHD "Sheer Rover", interestingly with widened wheel arches and matching Wolfrace rims.